 Criminal acts related to child sexual exploitation images, also known as child pornography, have been changed and exacerbated by the internet.
 Under Canadian law it is illegal to make, distribute, possess or access child pornography.
 Unfortunately, the RCMP has reported that criminals are easily able to hide their identity and share this exploitive pornographic material through hard to reach websites.
 Over 90% of the reports received by Cybertip.ca between 2002 and 2010 were related to online child pornography.
 The website, Canada’s tipline for reporting online sexual exploitation of children, is operated by the Canadian Centre for Child Protection.
 Cybertip.ca receives and processes tips about exploitive material on the internet as well as providing resources and referrals services to the public.
 It is the site recommended by the RCMP that material sexually exploiting children be reported to.

-As previously mentioned, the “Predator’s Playground” documentary also highlighted how children can fall victim to this internet crime as well.
+The “Predator’s Playground” documentary mentioned above also highlighted how children can fall victim to this internet crime as well.
 It profiled the case of 15-year old Eric who had been lured online when he was 12.
-A person appearing to be a teenage girl with mutual friends of Eric’s added him on Facebook, so without asking any questions he quickly accepted the request.
+A person appearing to be a teenage girl with mutual friends of Eric’s added him on Facebook, so without asking any questions he quickly accepted.
 The girl almost immediately began asking Eric to remove clothing on his webcam.
 When his mother noticed his increasingly secretive behaviour around his internet use, she examined his account.
 His mother’s instinct was that the profile was not that of an actual teenage girl and she immediately contacted the police.
 Following an investigation, 38-year-old Stephen Alexander Martin was arrested; he was a teacher at Eric’s elementary school.
 His 18 computer hard drives contained about 9,500 pictures of child pornography and almost 2,000 movies depicting children as young as twelve.
 Martin pleaded guilty to ten counts of internet luring and possession of child pornography in 2011.
 He was sentenced to prison for two years less a day.
 Martin was also placed on the sex offender registry for 10 years, prohibited from being in any public place where children might gather during that time, and his teaching license was revoked.
-Eric’s cooperation with police lead to approximately 50 other boys coming out and saying that Martin had contacted them posing as this young girl.
+Eric’s cooperation with police lead to about 50 other boys coming out and saying that Martin had contacted them posing as this young girl.

 Online Criminal Harassment